 - 1. Be concise.
-Your student resume should be one (1) page unless you have extensive or unusual education and experience.
-Legal employers prefer brevity; attorneys who have been practicing for many years still have one (1) page resumes. - 2.
+Your student resume should be only one (1) page unless you have extensive or unusual education and experience.
+Legal employers prefer brevity. - 2.
 Market yourself using a professional, personal "letterhead."
 Create a "heading" or "letterhead" at the top of your resume, including your name and pertinent contact information.
 Use this heading on the top of your resume and on all career-related documents, such as your cover letter, list of references and unofficial transcript. - 3.
-Show a legal employer that you are enrolled in law school.
+Show a legal employer you are enrolled in law school.
 Include your education, in reverse chronological order (with Chicago-Kent first), at the top of your resume. - 4.
-Be clear.
-Use active verbs to describe your work experiences and/or community involvement, and use bullet points to highlight your skills and credentials. - 5.
+Be clear and specific.
+Use active verbs to describe your work experiences and/or community involvement, and use bullet points to highlight your skills and credentials.
+Be specific in your descriptions. - 5.
 Be correct.
-You may NOT falsify, embellish, or misrepresent details about your experiences on your resume.
+You may NOT falsify, embellish, or misrepresent any information about your experiences on your resume.
 You may NOT round your GPA up.
 Finally, be sure to proofread and spell check your resume, and read it backwards to catch any and all mistakes.